Money Smarts Blog

 Allowance: Hard work pays off, and an allowance is a great motivator.
 Allow them to earn money for doing household chores or playing sports.
 Bonus money for good grades can be a powerful driver for school performance.
 Each time they “get paid,” encourage them to put a portion in to savings.

-Garage Sale: Have your kid select items they’d be willing to part with.
+Garage sale: Have your kid select items they’d be willing to part with.
 Help them price their stuff reasonably and help run the garage sale.
 Allow them to keep the money from anything that sells.
 This activity teaches them to give up things they don’t need and how to value things appropriately.

 Pro tip: list their items on sites like Facebook or Nextdoor.
 This lets them sell items throughout the year instead of waiting until there's enough for a garage sale.